scrapy/scrapy/scrapy/trunk/docs/topics/adaptors.rst

     >>> item.manufacturer
     [<HtmlXPathSelector (text) xpath=td[@class="prod_attrib"][1]/text()>]

-| Okay, what we did here was creating an item, and setting its 'manufacturer' attribute by using the selectors we already had for each product row.
+Okay, what we did here was creating an item, and setting its 'manufacturer' attribute by using the selectors we already had for each product row.

-| As you can see, we didn't apply the extract method to the selector, so the data stored in the product was exactly the same that our selector's call to the ``x`` method
-  returns; another selector.
+As you can see, we didn't apply the extract method to the selector, so the data stored in the product was exactly the same that our selector's call to the ``x`` method returns; another selector.

   We could extract the information before setting it, but we'll use adaptors instead:

-    >>> from scrapy.contrib import adaptors
+    >>> from scrapy.contrib_exp import adaptors
     >>> item = ScrapedItem()
     >>> item.add_adaptor('manufacturer', adaptors.extract)
     >>> item.attribute('manufacturer', product_rows[0].x('td[@class="prod_attrib"][1]/text()'))
     >>> item.manufacturer
     [u"Bill &amp; Ted's Farm"]

-| Better now, right?
+Better now, right?
 At least we have some readable data :)

-| Although we'd probably want to remove those entities, and to store the information as a string...
+Although we'd probably want to remove those entities, and to store the information as a string...

     >>> item = ScrapedItem()
     >>> item.set_attrib_adaptors('manufacturer', [